brugal/wolfcamql/README-wolfcam.txt

 * cg_rocketAimbot  for the rocket aimbot  (2: autoaim in game)

 * cg_drawOrigin  draw origin, angles, and server time

+* /killcountreset to reset kill counts (number of kills since last death), kill count available for hud use with WCG_KILL_COUNT

 * some dubugging and informational commands: